openkfw/TruBudget/doc/wiki/User-Guide/Projects/Project.md

 - Tags should not contain whitespaces or any special characters except "\_", "." or "-".
 - Tags can contain alphanumeric characters and can be up to 15 characters.
 - Tags cannot not start or end with the special characters listed above
+- Tag-Buttons in the project list of the overview page can filter projects by tag

 **Instructions:**